sQUlearn/squlearn/docs/user_guide/kernel_methods.rst

 Methods to evaluate quantum kernels
 -----------------------------------
-sQUlearn provides two methods to evaluate quantum kernels, which also represent the standard approaches to quantum kernel methods in the literature.
+sQUlearn provides two methods to evaluate quantum kernels: Fidelity Quantum kernels (FQKs) and Projected Quantum kernels (PQKs), which also represent the standard approaches to quantum kernel methods in the literature.

 Central to both approaches is the embedding of data into the quantum Hilbert space by using quantum feature maps, which are nothing but parameterized quantum circuits.
 At this, the parametrization is optional, but can be used for optimally adjusting a resulting quantum kernel to a given data set.
+If a feature map with trainable parameters is used, sQUlearn initializes them to some predefined and resonable values, which can be controlled, within FQK *and* PQK definitions via the argument :code:`parameter_seed` (defaults to zero).

+Beyond that, for both FQKs and PQKs, sQUlearn provides the option for regularizing the respective kernel matrices using either *thresholding* or *tikhonov* approach as described in Ref.
+[2].
+Regularization is by default switched of but can be set via the :code:`regularization` argument.

 .. currentmodule:: squlearn.kernel.matrix

 Fidelity Quantum Kernel (FQK) via :class:`FidelityKernel`
 #########################################################

-The straightforward and natural way to the definition of a quantum kernel [1-4], is to use the *native geometry of the quantum state space* which is inherent in the *Hilbert-Schmidt inner product*, i.e.
+The straightforward and natural way to the definition of a quantum kernel [1,3-5], is to use the *native geometry of the quantum state space* which is inherent in the *Hilbert-Schmidt inner product*, i.e.